 The Dove Group was established by LF Dove in 1925, initially in Wimbledon and then extended into Croydon in 1927.

-With representation of mainly Jaguar and Austin Rover, the Dove Group later expanded across Kent and Hampshire.
+With a representation of mainly Jaguar and Austin Rover, the Dove Group later expanded across Kent and Hampshire.
 This included Andover, Fareham and Folkestone, representing the Ford franchise.
 The Austin Rover dealerships were sold in the 1990s.

-The Dove Group remained as a family owned company until 1994 when it was purchased by Summit Motors Investment (UK) Ltd (SMIUK), a subsidiary of Sumitomo Corporation of Tokyo.
+The Dove Group remained as a family-owned company until 1994 when it was purchased by Summit Motors Investment (UK) Ltd (SMIUK), a subsidiary of Sumitomo Corporation of Tokyo.

-With the Ford establishment of central marketing areas, Doves were compelled to sell the Andover and Fareham Ford businesses, but were able to integrate the Folkestone dealership into the newly acquired Invicta brand in 1996.
+With the Ford establishment of central marketing areas, Doves were compelled to sell the Andover and Fareham Ford businesses but were able to integrate the Folkestone dealership into the newly acquired Invicta brand in 1996.
 The Dove brand continued to be represented in Croydon as a Jaguar, Saab and Jeep business.
 The Saab and Jeep businesses were relinquished in 2003.

-The Dove representation was extended to incorporate newly acquired businesses Hapsted Volvo of Gatwick, Croydon and Horsham from the Sytner Group in 2006, with the relocation of the Volvo Croydon site to the Doves Jaguar business to create a dual site.
+The Dove representation was extended to incorporate newly acquired businesses Hapsted Volvo of Gatwick, Croydon and Horsham from the Sytner Group in 2006, with the relocation of the Volvo Croydon site to the Doves Jaguar business to create a dual-site.